-1.8.
-Which statement accurately reflects the likely educational attainment scenario of young people across the globe?
+8. Which statement accurately reflects the likely educational attainment scenario of young people across the globe?

-a) Jabari, an 18-year-old Ethiopian male has a 50 percent chance of attending college.
+a) Jabari, an 18-year-old Ethiopian male, has a 50% chance of attending college.

-b) Aria, a 12-year-old female from California is likely to finish secondary school.
+b) Aria, a 12-year-old female from California, is likely to finish secondary school.

-c) Alejandro, a 15-year-old Columbian male is likely to earn a college degree.
+c) Alejandro, a 15-year-old Columbian male, is likely to earn a college degree.

-d) Padma, a 14-year-old female from Bangladesh has a 75 percent chance of graduating from high school.
+d) Padma, a 14-year-old female from Bangladesh, has a 75% chance of graduating from high school.

 Answer: b